coyo8/coyo8.github.io/_posts/2017-03-07-Acronyms-for-newbie-stock-investor.md

 Now which one you will choose?
 At first glance, you will say HDFC is no-no because it will take 178.07 years for it to be profitable which is a insane number but as said above P/E should not be looked without the growth rate.
-HDFC has a annualised growth rate of 46% where as ICICI have 11%.
+HDFC has a annualized growth rate of 46% where as ICICI have 11%.
 Now which one to choose?
 As the growth rate for HDFC is high so its earning and it is expected to produce better revenue and expand really fast but it is a gamble, maybe the growth rate might not be the same next year but it is I will make huge profit here.
 Again, its a high risk investment.